jgusta/endlesss-footpedal/README.md

 ///////////////////////////////////////
 ```

-Foot Switches have a debounce period, so long as the led is on, they cannot be retriggered.
+Foot Buttons have a debounce period, so long as the led is on, they cannot be retriggered.
 Switches change the footswitches to a different bank of midi CCs.
 Analog inputs are for expression pedals.
 They are self-calibrating, just move pedal up and down once and it will adjust to that range.